How to implement navigation between previous and next document sections using the `prevArchive` and `nextArchive` tags?

 {% endnextArchive %}

-Between these two tag pairs, you can access the objects representing the previous or next document (in the example, respectively)'}
+Between these two tag pairs, you can access the objects representing the previous or next document (in the example, they are the respective objects for the previous and next documents)prevandnext),and by the dot(.)to access various properties of these documents.

-prevandnextThe object provides rich documentation information, enough for us to build a beautiful and practical navigation link.
-The following are some commonly used fields:
+prevandnextThe object provides rich document information, enough for us to build a beautiful and practical navigation link.
+The following are some common fields:

 Combining these fields, we can easily build personalized navigation blocks.
-It is worth noting that not all documents have 'Previous' or 'Next' (for example, the first article in a category does not have 'Previous', and the last article does not have 'Next'), and we usually combine these tags when using them.ifEnsure navigation is displayed only when data exists with condition checks.
+It is worth noting that not all documents have "Previous" or "Next" (for example, the first article in a category does not have "Previous", and the last article does not have "Next"), and we usually combine these tags when using them.ifConditional judgment to ensure that navigation is only displayed when data exists.

-Assuming we want to add a left-right split navigation block at the bottom of each article, with 'Previous Article' on the left and 'Next Article' on the right.
-If there are no more articles in a direction, display 'No More' or 'Back to List'.
+Suppose we want to add a left and right column navigation block at the bottom of each article, with the left column being 'Previous article' and the right column being 'Next article'.
+If there are no more articles in one direction, it will display 'None' or 'Back to list'.

 <div class="article-navigation">